• Skip to primary navigation

 This is how the rose bouquet looked after I painted and dusted it with purple food coloring and petal dust.

-White gum paste roses in a bouquet
+White gum paste roses in a bouquet.

-Royal blue and black food color bottles
+Royal blue and navy blue food color bottles.

-Fuschia and burgundy food color
+Fuschia and burgundy food color.

-• The paint mixture must be diluted in water before painting.
-To ensure color is in the shade you want, always test it on a test flower first.
 Generally, if the paint solution is thick, the color on the rose will be too dark a shade of purple that it will look black instead of purple.
 Too much water would, on the other hand, appear as too light of a purple shade.

-• The trick is to add water in little amounts until the right shade is achieved.
+The trick is to add water in little amounts until the right shade is achieved.

-• Once you have the right consistency, start by painting the center of the flower.
+Once you have the right consistency, start by painting the center of the flower.
 And use a fine brush so that you can reach the insides and bottom of the petals without breaking them.
-Also, make sure your brush does not contain too much paint.
-Otherwise it will take a long time to dry the paint.

-• Here is how my rose looked after painting:
+Here is how my rose looked after painting:

-Purple gum paste rose
+Purple gum paste rose.

 A square piece of sponge cut into half up to to almost 90%